Quick Start¶

 y_prob_test = clf.predict_proba(X_test)[:, 1]

-# Optimize threshold
+# Simple: Optimize threshold

-y_pred = optimizer.predict(y_prob_test)
+y_pred = result.predict(y_prob_test)

-print(f"Optimal threshold: {optimizer.threshold_:.3f}")
+print(f"Optimal threshold: {result.threshold:.3f}")

 print(f"Test accuracy: {np.mean(y_pred == y_test):.3f}")